na-na-hi/renget/archive/lcbguide.md

 **4. Dupes**
 If you obtain a duplicate (dupe) of an Identity, it will be converted into Egoshards for whichever Sinner the Identity belongs to.
 If you gather 400 Egoshards for one Sinner, you can obtain (shard) any unowned 000 Identity or E.G.O for that Sinner.
 00 identities cost 150 shards.
 You should generally only shard 000 Identities or E.G.O.

 The other use for Egoshards is Uptie 4, which requires Egoshards, so one 000 dupe can be viewed as a free Uptie 4.
-You can also convert Egoshards to Thread, but you generally shouldn't do that.
+You can also convert Egoshards to Thread, but that is not recommended.

 When rolling, dupes of identities will be converted into the following number of shards:
 **0** | **00** | **000**